codeastar/local_llm_playground/README.md

 ## Notes

 - Keep the Ollama server running in the background while using the chat bot
-- You can switch between models by pulling different ones with `ollama pull <model name>` and either pass the model as an ar
+- You can switch between models by pulling different ones with `ollama pull <model name>` and either pass the model name as an argument or update the `.env` file